Luan Anhui, China Travel Guide

 Traveler'traveler's diarrhea is a common issue.
 Drink only Bottled water or boiled water.
 Avoid raw or undercooked food, and wash your hands frequently.
 Air quality can occasionally be poor, especially in winter.
 Consider carrying N95 masks if you have respiratory sensitivities.

-Luan summers are hot and humid.
+Luan summers are warm and muggy.
 Stay hydrated by drinking plenty of fluids, seek shade during the hottest parts of the day, and avoid strenuous goings-on in direct sunlight.
 Dress warmly in layers during colder winter months.
 Maintain good hand hygiene to prevent the spread of respiratory illnesses.

-Luan has several hospitals, including Luan People's Hospital (六安市人民医院).
+Luan has a number of hospitals, including Luan People's Hospital (六安市人民医院).
 Major cities like Hefei offer more advanced medical facilities.
 Expect to pay for medical treatment upfront.

 Secure Travel insurance that covers medical emergencies and emergency evacuation.